 Continuing the Young Person’s Journey

-An online resource based on research into young people’s understanding of court processes, undertaken by the Centre for Youth & Criminal Justice (CYCJ) and Iriss, will help children and young people who have been charged by the police.
+An online resource based on research into young people’s understanding of court processes, undertaken by the Children & Young People's Centre for Justice (CYCJ) and Iriss, will help children and young people who have been charged by the police.

 Journey through Justice is an interactive online resource designed to help children and young people understand the journey through the youth justice system, following being charged with an offence by the police.
 The name of the resource, as well as its look and content, was devised by young people from a number of settings, working closely with CYCJ and Iriss.